- Home

 Lots of UK competitions run on Instagram, Facebook, X (Twitter) and TikTok.
 Promoters need to verify you're a real person with a real account, so:

-• Make profiles public.
+- Make profiles public.
 A locked Instagram is the single most common reason a winning entry gets disqualified.
+The promoter clicks through to verify your tag or comment, can't see the profile, and quietly picks the next eligible entrant.

-• Post a few real things.
+- Post a few real things.
 A profile with three posts and a stock-photo dog is suspicious.
+Twenty genuine posts spread over a few months is the minimum that reads as a real person.

 Yes, this also makes you a slightly easier target for scammers.
 We cover that in the safety section below.